 At its core, therapy is a personal journey built on the relationship between counselor and client.
 Trust and empathy are the hallmarks of the work we do.
-Because we all have different wants and needs, Doug tailors his therapeutic approach to accommodate each individual’s experience and identity.
-Thus, treatment modalities are not set in stone.
-Doug issues Cognitive Behavioral Therapy (CBT), Psychodynamic approaches, mindfulness, Emotionally Focused Therapy (EFT), and Solution Focused Therapy (SFBT).
+Because we all have different wants and needs, Doug tailors his therapeutic approach to accommodate each individual’s experience and identity, and treatment modalities are not set in stone.
+Doug offers Cognitive Behavioral Therapy (CBT), psychodynamic approaches, mindfulness, Emotionally Focused Therapy (EFT), and Solution Focused Therapy (SFBT).
 Clients inform the process of therapy and develop their own insights and strategies that lead to lasting change in their lives.
-It is Doug’s goal to create a non-judgmental and safe environment that allows for exploration, opening up, and sharing.

-During his spare time, Doug enjoys examining his community and the greater world through travel and exploration.
-When possible, he brings along his adorable dog, Annie, to join in on the fun.
+In his spare time, Doug enjoys examining his community and the greater world through travel and exploration.